ehteqx/LabStats/README.md

 # LabStats

-Some software written in Fortran 95 for scientific (mainly related to physics and laboratory experiences) data analysis, manipulation and simulation.
+Some software written in Fortran 95 for scientific data analysis, manipulation and simulation (mainly related to physics and physics laboratory experiences).
 The "inspiration" comes from a University class that I am attending.